eldskald/dotfiles/README.md

 It is very useful to have specific aliases on different machines and there is no use keeping everything here on this repository.

-After installing [zsh](https://wiki.archlinux.org/title/zsh) dotfiles, a `.zshrc_append` file will be added to your home folder.
+After installing [zsh](https://wiki.archlinux.org/title/zsh) dotfiles, a `.zshrc_override` file will be added to your home folder.
 It is already being sourced by `.zshrc` and is ignored by this repository.

 ### Neovim